080bct12alex/MedixUI_using_MedixAPI_Beginner/README.md

 # 🖥️ Medix UI – Patient Management System (Next.js Frontend)

 This is the **frontend** for the Patient Management System built using **Next.js (App Router)**.
-It connects to a FastAPI backend to manage patient records including BMI calculation, CRUD operations, and health verdicts.
+It connects to a FastAPI backend to manage patient records

-🧑‍⚕️ Doctors can log in, view, create, update, and delete their patient records — all from a clean and responsive web interface.
+🧑‍⚕️ Doctors can log in, view, create, update,  delete and many more of  their patient records — all from a clean and responsive web interface.

 ---